Bank of England chief calls for RBS break-up

 "I do not believe these numbers are likely to be of an order of magnitude that will make it impossible for the UK banks to raise the appropriate capital," King said.

-The BoE has taken an increasingly tough line on the amount of capital banks hold to protect them against the kind of shocks that triggered the financial crisis.
+The Bank has taken an increasingly tough line on the amount of capital banks hold to protect them against the kind of shocks that triggered the financial crisis.

 The government has chosen Bank of Canada governor Mark Carney, a leader of the global push for stronger banking regulation, to succeed King in July.

-King, making one of his last appearances to lawmakers before he retires, also criticized the ability of bankers to speak to the government's top officials, even after the financial crisis.
+King, making one of his last appearances to MPs before he retires, also criticized the ability of bankers to speak to the government's top officials, even after the financial crisis.

 (Additional reporting by Mattt Scuffham, Li-Mei Hoang, Alice Baghdjian and Christina Fincher; writing by William Schomberg and Huw Jones; Editing by Erica Billingham)